To be considered for the position, you must meet the following basic qualification requirements:

 Applicants who meet the basic requirements as described above qualify for the GL-05 level.

 In addition to having the above Basic Requirements, applicants must also meet the following:

-NOTE: If you are using education to qualify, you MUST provide legible transcripts to receive consideration.
+NOTE: If you are using education to qualify, you MUST provide transcripts to receive consideration.
 The education MUST be from an institution accredited by an accrediting agency recognized by the U.S. Department of Education.
 Transcripts MUST be received by the Consolidated Staffing Unit by the closing date of the vacancy announcement.
 Superior Academic Achievement (S.A.A.) applicants MUST provide an OFFICIAL transcript in order to be considered under S.A.A.

 Combinations of successfully completed graduate level education and specialized experience may be used to meet total experience requirements.
 Only graduate level education in excess of the amount required for next lower grade may be combined with experience.
 This experience must have equipped you with the particular qualifications to perform the major duties of this position as described above.

 Credit will be given for paid and unpaid experience.
 To receive proper credit, you must show the actual time (such as the number of hours worked per week) spent in activities.

 **Your eligibility for consideration will be based on your responses to the questions in the application.**